nnarh/nnarh.github.io/README.md

-This repository contains my business card website.
+This repository contains my business card website which includes information about my self and social media.